NoesisVision/noesis-docs/docs/quick-start.md

 🎉 **Second Success!** Noesis recognized your system structure and created domain modules.

 ## Step 5: Entry Points Configuration

-Now we'll add entry points configuration - entry points to your system's business logic.
+Now we'll add entry points configuration - [domain behaviors](https://github.com/NoesisVision/P3-model/blob/main/Elements.md#domain-behavior) that represent entry points to your system's business logic.
 These often correspond to REST API endpoints or command handling methods.

 :::info
 From now on, it might be worth knowing that **the architecture conventions examples presented in the code-snippets below were created according to the architecture of an opensource project [Grandnode2](https://github.com/grandnode/grandnode2)**.
 This information might help you compare what is the exact application code corresponding to the presented usages of Noesis DSL.
 In addition you can find a full configuration for this projects in our examples repository on [Github](https://github.com/NoesisVision/noesis-config)